MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 >*[Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).*

 > [!NOTE]
-> For information about automatically applying a sensitivity label in Azure Purview (preview), see [Automatically label your content in Azure Purview](/azure/purview/create-sensitivity-label).
+> For information about automatically applying a sensitivity label in Azure Purview, see [Automatically label your content in Azure Purview](/azure/purview/create-sensitivity-label).

 When you create a sensitivity label, you can automatically assign that label to files and emails when it matches conditions that you specify.